gfidone/COSMOS/README.md

 # COSMOS
-COSMOS (COunterfactual Simulations of MOderation Strategies) is an Online Social Network (OSN) simulator based on the Agent-Based Modeling (ABM) framework and powered with a Large Language Model (LLM), whose objective is to support experimental evaluation of content moderation strategies.
+COSMOS (COunterfactual Simulations of MOderation Strategies) is an Online Social Network (OSN) simulator based on the Agent-Based Modeling (ABM) framework and powered with a Large Language Model (LLM), whose design is aimed at evaluating content moderation strategies on emergent toxic behavior.